 Step-By-Step Guide To Growing Microgreens

-5. When the majority of seeds have sprouted (this takes a few days), move to a window so they can green up.
+4. When the majority of seeds have sprouted, make sure they have access to light.
 Keep the lid off from here on in.